Best Backpacking Tent UK 2025

 Sleeping Size - 2.7sqm

-Cons - Packed size not great for price
+Cons - Bulky pack size for the price

 Lightwave Sigma S22